Developer

 router

-The NavigationLocation object used in the navigate and open method is in preview and is supported only in Confluence and Jira.
+The NavigationLocation object used in the navigate, open, and getUrl methods is in Preview and is supported only in Bitbucket, Confluence and Jira.

 We release preview features so partners and developers can study, test, and integrate them prior to General Availability (GA).
 For more information, see Forge release phases: EAP, Preview, and GA.

-The router object enables you to navigate the host product to another page. router supports three methods:
+The router object enables you to navigate the host Atlassian app to another page. router supports four methods:

 1. navigate, which navigates to the page in the same tab.